Car Insurance Mileage Verification: What Happens If You Lie?

 Odometer Photos and Self-Reported Readings

 The most direct method is simply asking you.
 Many insurers request a current odometer photo through their app or website at the time of application or renewal.
 Some states — like California — actually require insurers to verify annual mileage at least every three years, and odometer readings are the most common way this is done.
+If a driver doesn't return a requested mileage form, the insurer may increase their mileage estimate to the state average, resulting in higher rates.

 State and Government Databases